Trump wants to get tougher on Russia without angering Putin

 Breaking News Emails

-Two officials said Trump told Putin during a phone call last week: "If you want to have an arms race we can do that, but I'll win."
+Two officials said Trump told Putin during a phone call last week after Putin's re-election: "If you want to have an arms race we can do that, but I'll win."
+Trump added that he hoped that Putin’s comments were just election rhetoric and bragged that he’d just secured a $700 billion defense budget, the largest the U.S. has ever had, he said, according to one of the officials.

-The White House announced Monday that the U.S. would expel 60 Russian diplomats – the largest number since the Cold War — in response to Moscow's alleged nerve agent attack in the U.K. on a former spy.
+The White House announced Monday that the U.S. would expel 60 Russian diplomats — the largest number since the Cold War — in response to Moscow's alleged nerve-agent attack in the U.K. on a former spy.
 It was the brashest U.S. brushback of Russia since Trump took office, yet the president didn't comment on it.
-And he insisted the White House's message note he "still wants to work with Russia."
+And he insisted the White House's message include the idea that he "still wants to work with Russia."

-Trump was similarly silent Thursday after Russia's announced it would expel U.S. diplomats and close the American consulate in St. Petersburg in response to U.S. moves earlier this week.
+Trump was similarly silent Thursday after Russia announced it would expel U.S. diplomats and close the American consulate in St. Petersburg in response to U.S. moves earlier this week.

 "If you want to have an arms race we can do that, but I'll win."